gsilber/WebEZ/README.md

 this.setfocus('input1');
 ```
 ### getValue(htmlElementId)
 Get the value of the elment on the current component by id.
-If the element does not exist or does not have a value this method return ```undefined```.
+If the element does not exist or does not have a value this method Throws an Error object.
 ```
+try{
     let val:string=this.getValue("input1");
+}catch(e){
+    console.error(e)
+}
 ```

 ### click(htmlElementId)